My child’s a teen now.

 I want her to have the best life she can.
 Be as successful as she can.
 Have a job where people appreciate her for who she is and what she can do.
 Have friends, independence, a good life.

 Life is expensive for families like mine, who have kids with special needs.
 Her SSI check is one of the few things we can count on.
 I worry about her future, and the future of our family.

-NY PROMISE is a research project for families with 14-16 year old teens who receive SSI.
-The goal is to explore the best ways to help kids who have disabilities and are on SSI, transition from high school to successful adult lives.
+NYS PROMISE is a research project for families in New York State with 14-16 year old teens who receive Supplemental Social Security Income (SSI).
+Our goal is to explore the best ways to help kids who have disabilities and are on SSI transition from high school to successful adult lives.

 NYS PROMISE will be recruiting youth and their families in three areas of the state: New York City, the Capital

 Region (Albany), and Western New York (Buffalo).
 Eligible families will be receiving special invitations to NYS PROMISE orientation and

 recruitment events through their child's school and/or regional parent center.
 Recruitment starts August 1, 2014.

 2000 families can enroll in NYS PROMISE.
 NYS PROMISE will provide extra services for 1000 students and families.
 Another group of 1000 youth and their families will receive the transition to adulthood services they are entitled to through their schools and in the community, as well as occasional gifts cards for participating and taking surveys about their experiences.